-The Equality Act makes it unlawful for the responsible body of a school to discriminate against, harass or victimise a pupil or potential pupil:
+The Equality Act makes it unlawful for the responsible body of a school to discriminate against, harass or victimise a pupil (or member of staff) or potential pupil (or member of staff):

-- In relation to admissions. - In the way it provides education for pupils. - In the way it provides pupils access to any benefit, facility or service. - By excluding a pupil or subjecting them to any other detriment. - Because of a characteristic related to a person, such as a parent / carer, with whom the pupil is associated.
+- In relation to admissions or employment - In the way it provides education for pupils. - In the way it provides pupils and staff access to any benefit, facility or service.

+- By excluding a pupil or subjecting them to any other detriment. - Because of a characteristic related to a person, such as a parent / carer, with whom the pupil is associated.